mixbytes/tank/README.md

 MixBytes Tank is a console tool which can set up a blockchain cluster in minutes in a cloud and bench it using various transaction loads.
 It'll highlight problems of the blockchain and give insights into performance and stability of the technology.

-At the moment supported blockchains are [Haya](https://github.com/mixbytes/haya) and [Polkadot](https://polkadot.network).
+At the moment, supported blockchains are [Haya](https://github.com/mixbytes/haya) and [Polkadot](https://polkadot.network).

-Supported cloud providers are DigitalOcean and Google Compute Engine.

-Setup - bench - dispose workflow is very similar to a test case, that is why a configuration of such run is described in a declarative YAML file called testcase.
+Setup - bench - dispose workflow is very similar to a test case, that is why configuration of such run is described in a declarative YAML file called "testcase".

 More info can be found at: